GiAPA is an acronym of the words describing the aim of the software product:

 Complete attributes and use of 22 types of resources are received for all active jobs from operating system APIs every 15 seconds.
 This data is processed real-time.

-If a job within a 15 seconds collection interval is using excessive resources indicating that it might have or cause a performance problem, GiAPA also retrieves data for all open files and the program call stack.
+If a job within a 15 seconds collection interval is using excessive resources indicating that it might have or cause a performance problem, GiAPA also retrieves data for all open files and the program call stack for the job.

 CPU efficient !